 The uniqueness of central cooling and heating systems can be promoted in various ways.
 However, the most important thing is for the owner to determine what they need before the provider comes in.
 On their part, contractors will study factors such as environment, space, runtime, energy requirements and sizing.
 They then design the correct and fully adapted district energy system to offer a highly efficient and optimized solution.
 For clients that find it hard to outline their goals, it is imperative for the engineering consultant to guide and advise.
 Confusion is common given all the regulatory, financial, environmental and technical requirements.

 Reasons for Tailor-Made Designs

-The concept of tailor-made central cooling systems is based on taking into consideration the actual conditions.
-Experience reveals that systems designed this way function better.
-Some of the benefits are higher energy efficiency, more efficient installation and higher longevity.
-These benefits are appreciable for energy companies, property owners and consultants.
+The concept of tailor-made central cooling & heating systems is based on taking into consideration the actual energy demand conditions.
+Experience reveals that systems designed following closed all the requirements and developed exclusively for each project as a unique value proposition function better and perform improved results .
+And is not only higher energy efficiency but also more cost- effective installation and with longer system life expectancy.
+These benefits are appreciable for all the shareholders and stakeholders: energy companies, property owners and consultants.

 Distribution Network Is a Factor

 The centralized distribution network that is incorrectly sized can lead to problems, for example Low Delta T syndrome.
 If the network is not strong enough to accommodate the increased water flow required by an oversized system, it might not work.
 Even if it does, insufficient flow will affect effectiveness and operating efficiency, leading to premature failure of the chiller and other costly components.
 We have seen cases where institutions have existing district energy infrastructure.
 Some may even have a chiller plant in place.
 For such projects, it is important to have all the details before recommending a solution that can possibly incorporate the old system.